Matt Vierling Player Props: Tigers vs. Brewers

-On Tuesday, Matt Vierling (.167 batting average in his past 10 games, with two doubles, a walk and an RBI) and the Detroit Tigers play the Milwaukee Brewers, whose starting pitcher will be Eric Lauer.
-First pitch is at 7:40 PM ET.
+On Wednesday, Matt Vierling (.258 batting average in his past 10 games, with two doubles, a walk and an RBI) and the Detroit Tigers play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Brewers.
+In his last appearance, he had three hits (going 3-for-5) against the Brewers.

 Matt Vierling Game Info & Props vs. the Brewers